the lightweight pacifics

 It's probably true that you either love or hate Bulleid's Southern Railway Q1 class of 1942.

-As WW2 proceeded, the Southern were in need of a powerful, yet light-footed locomotve.
-Bulleids' Q1 class emerged and they were very successful, some of the 40 examples surviving until 1966.
+Bulleids' Q1 class emerged, and they proved very successful, some of the 40 examples surviving until 1966.

-Their very stark outline was derived from the war time effort to conserve steel, needed elsewhere.
-Bulleid's design was Britain's most powerful, and last 0-6-0 class built.
 They may have looked strange, but were very practical, good steamers, and were liked by drivers.

 The recent Hornby model has raised the Q1's profile from relatively forgotten; though a Q1 did appear in t.v's.
 'Thomas and Friends', Series 9.